 The Open Source software has been in continuous development especially the Windows version has seen improvements that justify a new look at the application.

 DeVeDe displays a disc type selection wizard on start up.
-Most users will use the program to transfer video to DVD, but it can also be used to create Video CDs, Super Video CDS, China Video Discs and Divx and MPEG-4 media files compliant with players that support the DivX format.
+Most users will use the program to transfer video to DVD but it can also be used to create Video CDs, Super Video CDS, China Video Discs and Divx and MPEG-4 media files compliant with players that support the formats.

 The program displays information about the selected video source and output.
 This includes the original and final size, the play time, video rate, audio rate and frames per second.